pecauseco/Maps/README.md

 First, clone this repository onto the device you would like to use to run the program.
 This device needs to have Java and npm installed to run our program.

-../sprint-5-clevy9-lbriody/backend/src/main/java/edu/brown/cs/student/sprint5/server/main/Server.java.
-This will open a server, which is neccessary for the REPL program’s backend functionality.
+First run the server by running the file named server, which is neccessary for the REPL program’s backend functionality.

-Then, index into ../sprint-5-gclevy9-lbriody/frontend directory in the terminal.
+Then, index into the front end.
 Run npm install, then run npm start.
 This will launch the REPL application at http://localhost:5173/.
 In that application, the user can input various commands into the input box, and then press the submit button or the enter key to run the command.
 The results will be displayed in the history box on the page.
 Below are the built in commands that can be run:

 Tests:
 Backend: